eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-fixable.md

 ✔️ The `"extends": "plugin:eslint-plugin/recommended"` property in a configuration file enables this rule.

-A fixable ESLint rule must have a valid `meta.fixable` property.
-A rule reports a problem with a `fix()` function but does not export a `meta.fixable` property is likely to cause an unexpected error.
+ESLint requires fixable rules to specify a valid `meta.fixable` property (with value `code` or `whitespace`).

 ## Rule Details

-This rule aims to require ESLint rules to have a `meta.fixable` property if necessary.
+This rule aims to require fixable ESLint rules to have a valid `meta.fixable` property.

 Examples of **incorrect** code for this rule: